zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/towards_efficient_complementary_security_analysis/README.md

 The following figure visualizes the results of GPT-4o, Qwen2.5 32B, and Phi-4 in the self-consistency environment across various thresholds.

 ![results](self_consistency_metrics_over_thresholds.png)

+The provided [evaluation.ipynb](evaluation.ipynb) notebook presents the SC results of GPT-4o, Qwen2.5 32B, and Phi-4 on a real-world dataset.
+This dataset was created by applying a variety of SAST tools to Mnestix, an open-source project developed by XITASO GmbH.
+The security findings from each SAST tool were manually labeled by security experts.
+Based on their manual labeling, we extracted an additional dataset consisting of 114 security findings, including 65 FPs and 49 TPs.